List of people who have walked across the United States: Kevin B. Fern

 In 2018, Kevin B. Fern, founder of Kevin's IV Pole, walked across the United States pushing his IV Pole to raise awareness and funding for Childhood Cancer.
 Kevin departed Manhattan Beach, California, on March 25, 2018, and arrived in Carson Beach, South Boston on November 9, 2018.
 His walked covered 3,300 miles.
 Kevin had the opportunity along the way to meet cancer survivors like him and their families.

 Michael Wardian

-Michael Wardian at 48 years old ran across the United States in 62 days, starting on May 1, 2022, and finishing on July 1, 2022.
+Michael Wardian ran across the United States in 62 days at the age of 48, starting on May 1, 2022, and finishing on July 1, 2022.
 He primarily followed Route 50 from west to east, covering a distance of 3,234 miles.
 Wardian aimed to log around 50 miles a day and planned to be on his feet for around 11 to 15 hours a day.
-He documented his run on Strava and spent his days running with other local runners or listening to audiobooks when running alone.
-Wardian's goal was to finish the journey within 75 days, all to raise money for World Vision, a charity that helps families gain access to clean drinking water.
-He has raised more than £90,000.
+Wardian's goal was to finish the journey within 75 days, raising money for World Vision.
+He raised more than £90,000.